 One prohibited use of the University's computing resources is the use of the Internet to download and share copyrighted music and video in violation of copyright laws.
-In addition to violating University policy and the law, file-sharing programs (such as Grokster, KazaA, Gnutella, and Limewire) that permit these activities also may impair the University's broadband system because their use causes a strain on the University's broadband capabilities and other network resources.
+In addition to violating University policy and the law, file-sharing programs that permit these activities also may impair the University's broadband system because their use causes a strain on the University's broadband capabilities and other network resources.
 For these reasons, the downloading, or making available for others to download, a copyrighted movie, television show or sound recording without permission of the copyright holder is a violation of University policy.
 In furtherance of this policy, the University has, and will continue, to create technologies to identify and disable access to file-sharing websites that facilitate the violation of applicable law and University policy.
-A listing of such sites will be published on St. John's Central.
+A listing of such sites will be published on MYSJU.
 In the event that you desire to legally download any file that may strain the University's broadband capabilities, please contact the Department of Information Technology to arrange for a time and place to do so.

 Fair Use of Copyrighted Material

 Creation of web pages and other materials for educational and research purposes may involve incorporation of original works of third parties (e.g., printed material, video and sound recordings, multimedia presentations, software) that are covered by copyright laws.
 Copyright owners are granted five exclusive rights by the copyright law: reproduction, adaption, publication, performance and display.